google/truth/extension.md

 ## Known extensions

-Projects which are not part of core for to limit Truth's dependency graph or for other grouping reasons, but are considered part of the overall truth effort are found in the /extensions folder, including:
+Projects which are not part of core to limit Truth's dependency graph or for other grouping reasons, but are considered part of the overall truth effort are found in the /extensions folder, including: